The concept of the Anthropocene Age, suggesting that humankind has become a greater influence on the planet than nature, is

 device?

-NIKOLAUS GEYRHALTER: We are all familiar with Google Earth, and were very accustomed to observing the world from above.
-But they are still
+NIKOLAUS GEYRHALTER: We are all familiar with Google Earth, and we’re very accustomed to observing the world from above.
+But they are still photographs.

-photographs.
 In a shot from this perspective when you suddenly have people or machines moving, it makes a huge difference.
+Since we had

-Since we had to establish changes of location anyway, this approach quickly struck us as useful.
-And it's also a perspective
+to establish changes of location anyway, this approach quickly struck us as useful.
+And it's also a perspective which opens

-which opens up the dimensions of the human activity from a distance.
-Then, from this starting point, you can move in for closer
+up the dimensions of the human activity from a distance.
+Then, from this starting point, you can move in for closer examination

-examination and reflections on the situation.
+and reflections on the situation.
 It establishes a great distance and immediacy at the same time.
-And of course
+And of course a camera position

 Did the experience of shooting this film, which also took you deep underground, cause you to experience the Earth somehow